oxcompsoc/www-content/learn/resources/lesson_3/index.md

 We just defined a "function" called `sayhi`.
 You can call a function by using its name followed by parentheses.
 In this case, it's `sayhi()`.

+Just like with loops, here the indentation is important.
+The "body" of the function is all the code indented to the right immediately below the function name.

+So what is going on in the above example?

+Well, the first two lines are simply *defining* a function.
+That means that the `print "hi"` does not actually happen.
+Python just knows that when you type `sayhi()` then, it should print the message `"hi"`.

+Then the following two `sayhi()`s are where the message actually gets printed.
+Every time python sees a function name followed by brackets, it looks for that function's definition, runs it in the name's position, and then continues running the code after the function name.

+If this seems complicated, just imagine that when python sees a function name, it puts the code of the function definition in its place and runs that instead.
+That is basically what happens, but as you will see in the "Variable Scoping" section, there are some more things to take into account.

 In this example you can see one of the advantages of functions straight away: We wrote the code once, but we can use it however many times we want.
 This means if that code were to change, and we had used it in multiple places, rather than